MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ---
-title: Get started with cross-play games
+title: Getting started with cross-play games
 description: Developing cross-play games, which run on both Xbox One (as an XDK game) and Windows 10 (as a UWP game). ms.assetid: 6c8e9d08-a3d2-4bfc-90ee-03c8fde3e66d ms.date: 04/04/2017